ros2/ros2_documentation/source/How-To-Guides/Package-maintainer-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ROS 2 PR (Pull Request) builds run automatically every time a pull request is opened.
-These builds run a build and test of this package, and this package only.
+These builds run a build and test of this repository, and this repository only.
-This means that it does not build any dependencies, and it also does not build any packages that depend upon this package.
+This means that it does not build any dependencies, and it also does not build any repositories that depend upon packages in this repository.
 These builds are good for quick feedback to see if the change passes linters, unit tests, etc.
 There are two major problems with them: